-As a poor kid in Brooklyn, Brandon Steiner lived for the summer days when he could scrounge together enough change to make the subway trip to Yankee Stadium, buy the cheapest ticket available, and bask in the aura of his favorite baseball team for a couple of hours.
-On the train rides home from those escapes, little could Brandon have known that in a few decades, his own name would be indelibly linked with the team in an exclusive memorabilia partnership (Yankees-Steiner Collectibles) and that one day, he’d own the very stadium he had just been sitting in.
+As a poor kid in Brooklyn, Brandon Steiner lived for the summer days when he could scrounge together enough change to make the subway trip to Yankee Stadium, buy the cheapest ticket available, and bask in the aura of his favorite baseball team for a few hours.
+Little could Brandon have known then that one day his name would be linked with the team in an exclusive memorabilia partnership and he’d own that very stadium.

-As he got to know the athletes, Brandon learned that they did not have anyone to represent them for speaking engagements and corporate appearances.
-To fill that void, Brandon started Steiner Associates (later renamed Steiner Sports) in 1987, with only $4,000, a one-room office, and an intern.
+As Brandon met and got to know athletes, he learned that most did not have anyone to represent them for speaking engagements and corporate appearances, and recognized the opportunity.
+In 1987, to fill that void, Brandon established Steiner Associates (later renamed Steiner Sports) with only $4,000, a one-room office, and an intern.

-Over the years, the business slowly but steadily grew, and by the late 90s, Steiner Sports comprised dozens of employees and represented most of the big-name athletes in the New York sports scene.
-It was also around this time that the company expanded its business focus to collectibles.
-Brandon had long asked each of the athletes he represented to sign memorabilia for corporate gifts and to accrue new business clients; in time, the companies he worked with started requesting these signed items almost as much as the appearances of the athlete themselves.
+By the late 90s, Steiner Sports had dozens of employees and represented most of the big-name athletes in New York.
+The company also expanded its business focus to collectibles as the athletes Brandon represented signed memorabilia he used for corporate gifts and to help acquire new clients for Steiner.
+In time, Brandon’s partners were requesting autographed items almost as much as the appearances of the athlete themselves.

-Perhaps Brandon’s biggest home run to date is Steiner Sports’ aforementioned deal with the New York Yankees.
-This unprecedented partnership was announced in 2004, as a way to provide Yankees fans with authentic Yankees memorabilia and one-of-a-kind fantasy experiences at Yankee Stadium.
+Brandon’s unprecedented partnership with the New York Yankees, announced in 2004, provided a way to offer fans authentic Yankees memorabilia and one-of-a-kind fantasy experiences at Yankee Stadium.

-Steiner Sports followed this with similar partnerships with Notre Dame Football, Syracuse Athletics, and Madison Square Garden.
-Each of these partnerships bring fans closer to the games and athletes they love, through meet-and-greets, speaking appearances, signed memorabilia including game-used jerseys and equipment, and countless other products and services.
+Steiner Sports developed similar partnerships with Notre Dame Football, Syracuse Athletics, and Madison Square Garden to bring fans closer to the games and athletes through meet-and-greets, speaking appearances, signed memorabilia including game-used jerseys and equipment, and countless other products and services.

-In 2008, Steiner Sports created yet another unique market, by buying the exclusive rights to the disassembled Old Yankee Stadium.
-Steiner created an entire, authentic Stadium product line; fans now have the once-in-a-lifetime opportunity to take home seats, signs, bricks from Monument Park, and hundreds of other unique pieces which give the old stadium new life.
+In 2008, Steiner Sports created yet another unique market, by buying the exclusive rights to the disassembled Old Yankee Stadium to develop an entire, authentic Stadium product line, giving fans the once-in-a-lifetime opportunity to take home seats, signs, bricks from Monument Park, and hundreds of other unique pieces which give the old stadium new life.

-Today, Steiner Sports is a company that takes in $40 million per year in revenues, and employs 100 people.
+Today, Steiner Sports generates $40 million in annual revenue, and employs 100 people.

-Additionally, Brandon is frequently utilized as an expert commentator on sports and marketing on national news networks including CNBC, CNN, MSNBC, and ESPN, and in newspapers including The New York Times and The Wall Street Journal.
-Most recently, he made several appearances on the MLB Network while promoting the MLB Fan Cave.
+Brandon has become a media personality as a regular guest on 98.7 FM ESPN-NY Radio and co-host on YES Network’s Yankees-Steiner: Memories of the Game.
+He is frequently utilized as an expert commentator on sports and marketing on national news networks including CNBC, CNN, MSNBC, and ESPN, and in newspapers including The New York Times and The Wall Street Journal.
+He also made several appearances on the MLB Network while promoting the MLB Fan Cave.

-Brandon devotes most of his limited free time to several charities, including Family Services of Westchester, which helps provide quality social and mental health services to strengthen families and children.
-With Brandon’s help, Family Services of Westchester has been able to open two group homes for teenage boys and teenage girls with no place to call home.
+Brandon devotes time to and supports several charities, including Family Services of Westchester, an organization that helps provide quality social and mental health services.
+With Brandon’s help, Family Services of Westchester has been able to open two group homes for teenage boys and girls with no place to call home.

-Brandon resides in Scarsdale, New York with his wife Mara and their two children.
-He still bleeds Syracuse Orange and hosts at his house a weekly basketball game for his employees and friends.
+Brandon resides in Scarsdale, NY with his wife Mara and their two children.
+He bleeds Syracuse Orange.
+Every week, Brandon hosts weekly basketball game for his employees and friends at his home.